Talismanic/yfinance-mcp/README.md

     - `symbol` (string): The stock symbol.
     - `period` (string, optional): Time period to retrieve data for (e.g. '1d', '1mo', '1y').
 Default is '1mo'.
     - `interval` (string, optional): Data interval frequency (e.g. '1d', '1h', '1m').
 Default is '1d'.

+- **calculate_profit_loss**

+  - Calculate the absolute and percentage change between two dates for a given stock symbol, selecting the closest available trading days when exact matches are unavailable.
+  - Inputs:
+    - `symbol` (string): The stock symbol.
+    - `start_date` (string): Start date in ISO format (YYYY-MM-DD) to calculate the price from.
+    - `end_date` (string): End date in ISO format (YYYY-MM-DD) to calculate the price to.

 ## Usage